RobertCraigie/prisma-client-py/docs/getting_started/quickstart.md

 If you make changes to your prisma schema, you need to run this command again.

 !!! note
-    The `db push` command also generates the client for you, if you want to generate the client without modifying your database, use the following command
+    The `db push` command also generates the client for you.
+If you want to generate the client without modifying your database, use the following command:

     ```sh
     prisma generate
     ```

 !!! hint
-    you can add the `--watch` flag to re-generate the client whenever you modify the `schema.prisma` file
+    You can add the `--watch` flag to re-generate the client whenever you modify the `schema.prisma` file:
     ```sh
     prisma generate --watch
     ```